 A bit outside of the city, but still reachable by public transport is one of the oldest castles in the region – Kasteel Duivenvoorde.
 It’s open from April to October and can be visited with a guided tour.
 Check the opening times and entrance fee on the website.

-Go to Delft – a small city famous for its production of blue-and-white china and pottery.
-Delft is only 15 min by train away from The Hague so you can combine visit to both.
+After visiting The Hague go to Delft – a small city famous for its production of blue-and-white china and pottery.
+Delft is only 15 min by train away from The Hague.
 Visit Royal Delft museum or shop to buy beautiful blue-and-white pottery.
 Go to Oude Kerk – a burial site of famous Dutch painter Johannes Vermeer, or to Nieuwe Kerk – to see the tomb of William of Orange.

 Want to see something even further from The Hague?
-Read my post What to see in the Netherlands to get more ideas and inspirations visiting Dutch cities.
+Read my post What to see in the Netherlands to get more ideas and inspirations visiting the Netherlands.